The best food in Puebla that you absolutely have to try

 Mole Poblano

-The mole poblano is not a dish in itself, but a spicy and thick sauce made of cacao, different kinds of chile, and other spices, to be eaten with different kinds of meat and, of course, tortillas.
-The mole is a typical Mexican food that has originated in prehispanic times and has evolved along the years with many different nuances and more sophisticated flavors and colors.
+The mole is a typical Mexican food that originated in pre-Hispanic times and has evolved along the years with many different nuances and more sophisticated flavors and colors.
 The original mole is from Puebla, but you will also find Mole from Oaxaca, Guerrero, and Veracruz.

 Chile en Nogada